Touro Cemetery: History

 the Jewish Synagogue at Newport".
 Some interpreters contend that Lazarus intended with her poem to let Longfellow know that the Jews might be down, but that they were not dead.
 However, this interpretation matches neither the mournful tone nor the explicit references to the defunct nature of the Newport synagogue, such as "no signs of life", and the general reference to Hebrew as "a language dead", not to mention the concluding line referring to "the mystery of death".
 In this latter interpretation, Lazarus was concurring with Longfellow regarding the sanctity of Jewish memory while acknowledging the unlikelihood of a Jewish national revival, which really only blossomed in the decade following the deaths of Longfellow and Lazarus.

+The German-American poet Minna Kleeberg also wrote a riposte to Longfellow in a poem she also titled "The Jewish Cemetery at Newport," published in her Gedichte of 1877.
+She explicitly states that she hopes to forgive Longfellow's last stanza, about dead races that will rise no more, writing: